Manitoba History: Called to the Bar: An Historical Geography of Beverage Rooms in Brandon, 1881-1966

 Today, the bar and alcohol scene in Brandon is very different from a century ago.
 There is one government liquor store at Tenth and Victoria, and another in the suburban “Shoppers Mall.”
 The last brewery closed its doors many years back.
 Most bars are now outside of the city centre and like so many urban functions cater to a more youthful, mobile, automobileoriented, population.
 This is hardly surprising.
 Perhaps more interesting is what remains in the CBD.
 There are several licensed restaurants, and some “new” bars.
 One of the latter, as mentioned above, is associated with the Canadian Inn, recently acquired by Travelodge.
 The third, the “Double Decker” is a pseudo-British pub fairly typical of an ilk quite common throughout contemporary Canada.
 The fourth, Clancy’s, is a recently opened pseudo-Irish pub.

 The advent of the new Maple Leaf “hogprocessing” plant in Brandon has recently increased trade in downtown drinking establishments, but all four remaining central area beer parlours are probably threatened by the (no) smoking legislation that was passed by City Council in 2002 (50% of the City Centre’s patrons are said to be smokers ).
 They would be more severely threatened if video lottery terminals (VLTs) were to be removed.
-A fifth hotel, the famous Cecil, burned down in the 1970s and was never rebuilt.
+A fifth hotel, the famous Cecil, burned down in 1981 and was never rebuilt.
 It is likely that the immediate future will show little change.
 One of the older bars may close in the near future.
 An oft-touted “brew pub” may become a fact, although the current bar owners doubt the viability of such an enterprise.
 If it did come, such a pub would undoubtedly hasten the demise, or at least cause a significant change in, the contemporary watering holes.
 The landscape is likely to continue to change, but it is very unlikely to ever reach its early twentieth century heights.
 A diminishing call for “time gentlemen and ladies please!” is a more likely scenario.

 4. The terms bars, beer parlours, saloons and pubs will be used more-or-less interchangeably in this article.
 Although the terminology does have different meanings, as times these are subtle, and at times it is impossible to know which is the appropriate one for a particular place at a particular time in Brandon.
 “Bar” is perhaps the most all encompassing of the terms; “saloon” is a more dated term, and is probably best used for the earliest establishments only; “beer parlour” generally refers to the post-prohibition establishments that basically served beers, but is also the vernacular for the large contemporary establishments that now provide a wider variety of functions and products; “pub” is widely used to cover many different kinds of drinking places.
 The latter has a British origin (“public house”) and often connotes a smaller place, but at least one of Brandon’s beer parlours bills itself as a pub.